 Remedy

-Porsche will notify owners by mail and advise you to take your vehicle to a dealership to reprogram the headlamp control unit.
+Ducati will notify owners by mail and instruct you to take your motorcycle to a dealer to replace the front and rear turn signals.